hanslo78/bsd22_krenn_hanserik/exercise3.md

 - Install JDK
 - ???
 - Created the Maven Project in this one
-- Added the target folder
+- Target folder got added
 - Written some smart methods for my Calculator Programm